 For US buyers, April's export resilience does not mean Chinese panels are suddenly cheap again.
 The US tariff stack is still the wall.

-As explained in china-solar-panel-import-duties-2026, a Chinese TOPCon module that leaves the factory at a low FOB price can become uneconomic after Section 301 tariffs, anti-dumping duties, countervailing duties, and compliance costs.
+As explained in US & EU Tariffs on Chinese Solar Panels 2026, a Chinese TOPCon module that leaves the factory at a low FOB price can become uneconomic after Section 301 tariffs, anti-dumping duties, countervailing duties, and compliance costs.
 The US market is designed to stop direct Chinese solar imports from winning purely on factory cost.

 That creates a strange split.
 Australia and parts of Europe can still benefit from Chinese oversupply.
 The United States mostly sees the overcapacity indirectly, through Southeast Asian routes, global price pressure, or non-Chinese suppliers forced to match Chinese economics.